one day in Hawaii Volcanoes National Park Itinerary

 Fun fact about Hawaii Volcanoes National Park

 Did you know that the Big Island keeps growing in size with each volcano eruption?
-To learn more about the unique history of Hawaii Volcanoes National Park visit the National Parks Service official website.
+To learn more about the unique history of Hawaii Volcanoes National Park, visit the National Parks Service official website.

 How to get to Hawaii Volcanoes National Park

-Hours and admission fees
+Park hours and admission fees

 • Private Vehicle ($30, valid for seven days)